aaltogamers/AG_web/src/content/events/csgo-revival-tournament-2021.md

 ---
 name: AG CS:GO Revival Tournament 2021
+sessions:
+  - name: Finals
+    start: 2021-03-20T13:00:00
+    end: 2021-03-20T19:30:00
+    location: Online
+    id: ejogujhh
+  - name: Group stage
-time: 2021-03-19T17:00:00
+    start: 2021-03-19T17:00:00
-durationHours: 6
+    end: 2021-03-19T23:30:00
+    location: Online
+    id: ngh4dqbb
+signupMode: none
 image: /images/csgo-revival_2021.jpg
 visibleOnCalendar: true
 visibleOnEventsPage: true
-location: Online
-isRecurring: false
 description: >-
   It's time for the first major tournament of 2021!
 There hasn't been a CS:GO tournament in a while, but now we raise from the ashes – revive – and return bigger and better than ever before.

   Tournament is for ALL students of higher education & friends, and for all levels. €525 prize pool plus ENCE merch!
-tldr: >-
-  ### WHEN?

-  Friday (preliminary) and Saturday (Finals, top 4 teams) 19.-20.3.2021
+---

 ### WHERE?
 Tournament platform: Challengermode, Communication: Discord, Watch party: Twitch

 ### WHO?
 All students of higher education and their friends (3/5 playing members must be students)

 ### PRIZES
 - 1st place: €300 + ENCE merch package
 - 2nd place: €150
 - 3rd place: €75
 - MVP: Logitech G ENCE Edition XL mouse pad
----

 ---